-I am Anthony Mangiacotti, an Italian qualified psychologist, MSc in Neuroscience and Neuropsychological Rehabilitation – University of Padua (Italy); and PhD in Psychological, Pedagocial and Educational Science – FISPPA, University of Padua.
+I am Anthony Mangiacotti, an Italian qualified psychologist, with a MSc in Neuroscience and Neuropsychological Rehabilitation – University of Padua (Italy); and PhD in Psychological, Pedagocial and Educational Science – FISPPA, University of Padua.

 My research path takes place in collaboration with MHA association (Methodist Home, UK) where we are trying to understand the effects of music therapy activities in enhancing the well-being and cognitive functions of elderly people living in care homes.

-I have gained experience in training for both school and business staff, delivering training in educational psychology, and techniques for managing work stress.
+I have gained experience in training for both school and business staff, delivering training in educational psychology and techniques for work stress managing.

 I am co-founder of the Italian Scientific dissemination websites SprintStudio